gethop-dev/hop-documentation/docs/source/get-started/aws-run-project/main.rst

 .. code-block:: console

-   $: bb hop-cli.jar bootstrap copy-settings --dst settings.edn
+   $: bb hop-cli.jar bootstrap copy-settings --settings-file-path settings.edn

 The command will create an `edn` file in the current directory.